haramrit09k/logscribe-mcp/README.md

    # Add some .log files to test
    echo "2024-01-01 INFO Application started" > logs/app.log
    ```
+   (You could also use sample logs in the logs folder to get started.)

 3. **Run the server:**
    ```bash